crosscloudci/crosscloudci/CONTRIBUTING.md

 ### Updating Build Status Results: TBD

 **What are the "Build Status Results" on cncf.ci?**
--  TBD
+-  The build status results are the statuses that show on the dashboard (e.g. success, failure).

 **How can a CNCF Project Maintainer update Build Status Results from Travis CI?**
+- The dashboard can now use a project's internal ci system in order to capture the build status of a build.
+The dashboard must be configured using the cncfci.yml and gitlab-ci.yml for the project.

-- Using the Test Project as an example:
+- Using the Test Project cncfci.yml as an example:

 ![alt text](https://raw.githubusercontent.com/crosscloudci/crosscloudci/master/testprojectcncfciyml.png "Test Project cncfci.yml YML")

 1. Create a ci_system element
-   1. The **ci_system** element is an array which represents a list of all of your ci_systems (e.g. multiple Travis endpoints, a Travis and a Jenkins endpoint, etc)
+   1. The **ci_system** element is an array which represents a list of all of the ci_systems (e.g. multiple Travis endpoints, a Travis and a Jenkins endpoint, etc) for a project
    1. **ci_system_type** is the type of ci system.
 Use "travis-ci" for Travis
    1. **ci_project_url** is the url for the project.
-   1. **ci_project_name** is the organization and project name of your project e.g. crosscloudci/testproj
+   1. **ci_project_name** is the organization and project name of the project e.g. crosscloudci/testproj
    1. **arch** is a list of architectures that are supported.  e.g. amd64, arm64

 ![alt text](https://raw.githubusercontent.com/crosscloudci/crosscloudci/master/testprojectgitlabyml.png "Test Project gitlab-ci.yml YML")

+- Using the Test project gitlab-ci.yml as an example:

 1. Modify your projects gitlab-ci.yml in your project's configuration repository
-   1.
+   1. Change the project name (i.e. change testproject) to be your project name

 **How can a CNCF Project Maintainer update Build Status Results from Circle CI?**
 - TBD